- Type of Publication: Guideline

 - confirming timely and accurate escalation, within the FRFI, of material issues.

-16. Independent Challenge is the process of developing an independent view regarding the quality and sufficiency of the business unit’s operational risk management activities, including the identification and assessment of operational risks; identification and assessment of controls; assumptions; and risk decision (e.g., acceptance, transfer, denial, action plan).
+4. Objective Assessment is the process of developing an objective view regarding the quality and sufficiency of the business unit's operational risk management activities, including the identification and assessment of operational risks; identification and assessment of controls; assumptions; and risk decision (e.g., acceptance, transfer, denial, action plan).
+This includes providing challenge when appropriate.

 - based on a structured and repeatable process that accommodates continuous improvement (while allowing for ad-hoc flexibility where appropriate);